 What is cluster feeding?

 The pattern looks less like a feed and more like a feeding window: baby nurses for 10 minutes, pulls off, fusses, latches again, dozes off, wakes the moment you try to put them down.
 From the outside it reads as hunger.
 It mostly isn't.
-Baby is comfort-feeding, frequency-feeding, and telling your body to make more milk for the next growth stage.2
+Baby is comfort-feeding and frequency-feeding, working the supply-and-demand rhythm the AAP describes.5

-A classic cluster stretches 2 to 4 hours, usually between 5 PM and 10 PM, and often ends with the longest sleep of the night.
+A classic cluster stretches 2 to 4 hours and often ends with the longest sleep of the night.
+Evenings get the reputation, and plenty of clusters do land between 5 PM and 10 PM, but it is not an evening-only thing.

 When do babies cluster feed?